PeterTaylorTX/PTX-SpaceEngineers-Twitch-Integration/README.md

 *Mods clearing chat will clear the chat message screens*

 ## Multi-player
-This mod works in multi-player, the Twitch ChatBot must be running on the host machine *currently only tested via Steam Client hosted multi-player session.
+This mod works in multi-player, the Twitch ChatBot must be running on the host machine
+Currently only tested via Steam Client hosted multi-player session.
 Not tested on headless server.

 ## Notes
 This mod requires the use of the Twitch ChatBot to monitor Twitch chat and update the data used by the mod.